ehabsmh/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # Singly Linked List Programs

-### **This repository contains fifteen programs related to Singly Linked List.
+### **This repository contains fourteen programs related to Singly Linked List.
 The programs were written in C language.**

 [Program 00: Print list](https://github.com/ehabsmh/alx-low_level_programming/blob/main/0x13-more_singly_linked_lists/0-print_listint.c):
 Prints all the elements of a listint_t list.